Chiesa Nuova (Rome Metro)

-Chiesa Nuova was a planned metro station on Line C of the Rome Metro system.
+Chiesa Nuova is a metro station under construction on Line C of the Rome Metro system.

 Location

-Chiesa Nuova station would have been located underneath the Piazza della Chiesa Nuova, which takes its name from the church of the same name.
+Chiesa Nuova station will be located underneath the Piazza della Chiesa Nuova, which takes its name from the church of the same name.
 About 500 m to the east is the famous Piazza Navona.
 Along with the Chiesa Nuova, there are a number of churches in the immediate area, including the Santa Maria della Pace, Sant'Agnese in Agone, and San Salvatore in Lauro.